Cap-go/capacitor-background-geolocation/README.md

   <h2><a href="https://capgo.app/consulting/?ref=plugin"> Missing a feature?
 We’ll build the plugin for you 💪</a></h2>
 </div>

-A Capacitor plugin that lets you receive geolocation updates even while the app is backgrounded.
+A Capacitor plugin that lets you receive accurate geolocation updates even while the app is backgrounded.
 It has a web API to facilitate for a similar usage, but background geolocation is not supported in a regular browser, only in an app environment.

 ## This plugin's history